 It sounds like there’s no option but to wait until the end of your contract term, but there may be get out clauses so check your rights.
 For example, if you have a poor mobile signal at home you have rights under the Supply of Goods and Services Act.
 You could terminate your contract for non-performance.

 Likewise, if you face a sudden mid-contract price rise, you should have 30 days’ notice and be able to end the contract without penalty during this period.
-However, this only applies for contracts taken out since January 2014.

 What can you do if your broadband service isn't working?